Smart Ways to Make Money From Home

 Look for Remote, Flexible Jobs

-Want a remote job you can fit around your schedule but worried about sham online offers or identity theft?
-Whether they’re national or just in your neighborhood, focus on reputable companies that are well known or easily researched online.
+Want a legitimate remote job you can fit around your schedule but worried about sham online offers or identity theft?
+Focus on reputable companies that are well known or easily researched online.
 Likewise avoid any job postings that promise quick riches, ask you to buy a starter kit or provide financial information upfront.
 Job postings are, unfortunately, sometimes an avenue for scams and these are all red flags.

 Try a job board that vets remote opportunities before posting, such as FlexJobs or Virtual Vocations.
 Both screen job opportunities for legitimacy, saving you stress and time.
 Neither is free, though, with access starting at about $15 a month for each.
 Make sure those costs fit into your budget, because it may take a few months to find a job.